 helps to define key actions and deliverables in year one of implementing mathematics pathways.

 Many institutions have great intentions when implementing a change, particularly one designed to improve student outcomes.
-However well-intended the change may be, it will affect those charged with implementing that change.
+However, those charged with implementing that change will be affected.
 For many, it is not the change itself that can be unsettling; rather, it is the implications of that change on those responsible for implementing it that creates havoc.
 If leadership team members anticipate that some stakeholders will view mathematics pathways as a welcome change while others may be skeptical or even resist it, they can plan accordingly.

-The Stages of Concern, which was introduced in Essential Action 3, refers to what someone may be thinking about or questioning about change; it does not imply that the concern is negative (Hall & Hord, 2015).
+The Stages of Concern, which was introduced in Essential Action 3, refers to what individuals may be thinking or questioning about the change.
+This process does not imply that the concern is negative (Hall & Hord, 2015).
 There are seven stages of concern that fall into four dimensions.

 (Source: Hall & Hord, 2015.
 For more information, please visit http://www.air.org/resource/stages-concern.)